botworld-wiki/beatburger.github.io/pages/danger-zones.md

 ![bexley](https://cdn.discordapp.com/attachments/923510071026155550/928579389153763378/unknown.png)

-Bexley The Brave:He got 6 bots with abilities.
+Bexley The Brave: He got 6 bots with abilities.
 Fight him for loot.
 Or not.

 - **Bexley:** Why hello!
 I see you are another intrepid adventurer like myself!
 - **Bexley:** Well I must warn you: I am certain to reach the treasure first.
 So you might as well give up now!